tonk-labs/gribi/README.md

 ## Gribi is an SDK for building Trust Infrastructure.

-Individuals and institutions communicate; our ability to do so underscores all shared flourishing and relies on a particular set of tools.
-You can think of these tools as a **communication infrastructure**.
+Individuals and institutions communicate; our ability to do so underscores all shared flourishing.
+Communication relies on a particular set of tools; you can think of these tools as a **communication infrastructure**.

 Thanks to advanced cryptography, we have powerful new tools that enable _expressive_ and _authoritative_ forms of communication.
 Some (including us) have started to call these new patterns **"trust infrastructure"**.